hmgene/hmgene.github.io/_posts/2025-03-12-cnv-hichip-3dmodel.md

 - B[i] : Bias term
 - S[k] : the average of nonzero marginal sums of bins with copy number equaling to k.

-The corrected Contact map $C$ can be calculated by:
+The corrected Contact map C can be calculated by:

 | equation | description |
 | :-: | :- |